GCorbel/minimalist_cms/README.md

 1. Add `minimalist_cms` in your Gemfile;
 2. Run `rake minimalist_cms_engine:install:migrations db:migrate`;
+3. Create a new file `app\assets\javascripts\minimalist_cms` like this :

+    ```
+    //= require jquery
+    //= require jquery_ujs
+    //= require underscore
+    //= require backbone
+    //= require jquery.ui.effect-highlight.js
+    //= require ckeditor/init_ckeditor
+    //= require frontend_editor/frontend_editor
+    //= require minimalist_cms/minimalist_cms
+    ```
+    You must to add only the libraries you don't have included yet;

-3. The javascript file minamlist_cms/minimalist_cms and the css file minamlist_cms/minimalist_cms to have access to the editor.
+4. The the css file minamlist_cms/minimalist_cms to have access to the editor.
 Include them when the use is an admin;

 Usage
 -----